regisb/slack-cli/README.rst

 messages, upload files, send command output, pipe content, all from the confort of your terminal.

+Member of dozens of Slack teams?
+No worries, `slack-cli` supports switching easily from one team to another.

 This was initially a fork of `slacker-cli <https://github.com/juanpabloaj/slacker-cli/>`_ but the two projects have now considerably diverged.